jasonluxie/2-2-hw-code-quiz/README.md

 ## Logic

-1. On page load, show title, description, and button to start game.
+1. On page load, show title, <p>description, and button to start game.
-1. On start game button click, remove all elements from page, generate new elements, start timer.
+1. On start game button click:
+    1. Remove title element
-1.
+    1. Remove start button
+    1. Set textContent of <p> element to description of question.
+1. Change class of buttons so that they're showing

 1. Click start button